Antvirf/nomad-proto/gitops-controller-draft/README.md

 go run .

 # helpers to work with Nomad
-make putvars     # push initial manifests for a GitRepository and NomadJob make install     # compile the Go binary and make it accessible for local Nomad cluster make deploy      # run a job to deploy the controller to Nomad
+make putvars     # push initial manifests for a GitRepository and NomadJobGroup make install     # compile the Go binary and make it accessible for local Nomad cluster make deploy      # run a job to deploy the controller to Nomad
 ```

 ## High-level structure and design drafting

 [Nomad Variables](https://developer.hashicorp.com/nomad/tutorials/variables/variables-create) allow storing "shared state" similar to how the storage of various objects works in Kubernetes.
 However, there is a size limit of `64KiB` ([ref](https://developer.hashicorp.com/nomad/api-docs/variables/variables)) on variables, though in my view this should be sufficient.
+Status information of a specific Job can also be stored with the [`meta`](https://developer.hashicorp.com/nomad/docs/job-specification/meta) block.

 The primary "`CRDs`" are defined in [this file](./data_structures.go);

 - `GitRepository`, struct `GitRepositoryObject`
   - Responsible for storing information about the desired repositories (url, branch) to be fetched
+- `NomadJobGroup`, struct `NomadJobGroupObject`
+  - References a `GitRepository` by its Nomad Varibale path
-  - Also responsible for defining the relative path and file name filters to choose JobSpec files
+  - Responsible for defining the relative path and file name filters to choose Nomad Job specification files from a referenced repository
-- `NomadJob`, struct `NomadJobObject`
-  - Responsible for storing information about a particular job in Nomad
+  - Responsible for applying those Job specifications to the Nomad cluster
+  - Named this way as its options can result in the creation of any number of Jobs in Nomad (and it is up to Nomad itself to manage the `Job` objects as usual)

 The controllers are structured similarly, the below bullet points describe their *current* functionality: